bioacoustic-ai/bacpipe/bacpipe/pipelines/README.md

 BirdNET (v2.4) is based on a EfficientNET(b0) architecture.
 The model is trained on a large amount of bird vocalizations from the xeno-canto database alongside other bird song databses.

-### EchoPaSST
+### AvesEcho_PASST
 - transformer
 - supervised pretrained model, fine-tuned
 - pretrained on general audio and bird song data

-EchoPaSST is a vision transformer trained on AudioSet and (deep) fine-tuned on xeno-canto.
+AvesEcho_PASST is a vision transformer trained on AudioSet and (deep) fine-tuned on xeno-canto.
 The model is based on the [PaSST](https://github.com/kkoutini/PaSST) framework.

 ### HumpbackNET